dondowjr/OneNoteTools/README.md

 Note: Each project is in its own folder.

 Please bear with me as this section is under construction.
-I hope to have it done time time in September 2024.
+I hope to have it done some time September 2024.

 ## Tools Library
 This project contains the OneNote library that is used by the other OneNote tools application.